Body

 Ordinarily Extraordinary: Modern Children’s Literature

-FWIS 100, Heather Neill, Section 005: MWF 1:00-1:50
+FWIS 100, Heather Neill, Section 004: MWF 9:00-9:50, Section 001: MWF 10:00-10:50, Section 11: MWF 11:00-11:50

 Children’s literature is often characterized as simplistic and unsophisticated, lacking true literary depth.
 Appearances, however, can be deceptive.
-In this class, we will examine several samples from modern (1865-present) British and American children’s literature as we investigate questions such as How does children’s literature appeal to dual audiences of children and adults?
+In this class, we will examine several samples from modern (1865-present) British and American children’s literature as we investigate questions such as: How does children’s literature appeal to dual audiences of children and adults?
 How do these texts define children (yet simultaneously encourage children to break free from those definitions)?
 How does children’s literature balance its simultaneous goals to educate and entertain?
-Over the course of the semester, we will talk, write, and present extensively about these questions, as we learn to read children’s literature both for pleasure and for a new understanding of our own assumptions about children and their books.

 Image of glowing human head dna 1s and 0s